Economy and Ecology: Environmental protection and institutional emergence in the United States and Germany (Under preparation.)

 Working Papers (available upon request)

-Rea, Christopher M. “The Nature of Regulation: Environmental Protection and Institutional Innovation in the United States and Germany.”
+Rea, Christopher M. “The Nature of Marketization: Environmental Protection and Institutional Change in the United States and Germany.”

 Rea, Christopher M. “Sheep in Wolfs’ Clothing?
 Mobilization, bureaucrat activists, and regulatory subterfuge in American and German environmental policy.”

 Rea, Christopher M. “Making Markets Fast and Slow: Commodification and the Emergence of Counter-movements.”